gelisam/hawk/CONTRIBUTING.md

 # Contributing to Hawk

 Welcome aboard!
 If you're in a hurry, don't worry about these guidelines, just send us a pull request or open a [new issue](https://github.com/gelisam/hawk/issues/new) to start a discussion thread with us.
-Alternatively, if you would prefer to discover the codebase on your own, we have written a document giving [overview of the codebase](doc/code-overview.md).
+Alternatively, if you would prefer to discover the codebase on your own, we have written a document giving an [overview of the codebase](doc/code-overview.md).

 ## What needs to be done?